 Sometimes a personal injury case is simple—it’ll be between you and one defendant.
 But in many other cases, the accidents are more complicated.
 It’s best to work with an experienced personal injury lawyer from the beginning.
 Your attorney will thoroughly investigate the case, which might uncover several possible defendants or interested parties.
 We’ll include every relevant defendant.
 If new information comes to light, we can deal with issues of joinder, interpleader, impleader, and intervention.

 To learn more about parties in a personal injury case, call Staver Accident Injury Lawyers, P.C. at (312) 236-2900, or contact us through our online form.
 We offer free consultations and accept cases on a contingency fee basis.
-There are no upfront fees.
+There are no fees unless you win.